WHO’S TAKING THE PICTURES?

 Please e-mail me at firstname.lastname@example.org and I would be happy to send you a PDF of my wedding photography brochure, which includes the pricing and details for all my most popular wedding collections.
 I am also happy to work with you to create a custom collection that meets your specific needs.

 Additional hours of coverage that are booked at least 48 hours before your wedding day are $250/hr for me and $175/hr for the second photographer.
 If you require that we stay beyond the contracted hours of coverage on the wedding day, overtime fees are $375/hr. for me and $262.50/hr. for the second photographer.

 Q – Are there any travel fees?

-Travel costs are billed only if the total mileage travelled is greater than 100 km round-trip from Ste-Anne-de-Bellevue (Qc).
-Round-trip travel between 100 km and 250 km is billed at a flat rate of $150.
-Domestic travel greater than 250 km is billed at a rate of $300 per day, plus airfare, hotel accommodations and other travel expenses if applicable.
+Travel costs are billed only if the total mileage traveled is greater than 100 km round-trip from Ste-Anne-de-Bellevue (Qc).
+Round-trip travel between 100 km and 200 km is billed at a flat rate of $150 per photographer.
+Domestic travel greater than 200 km round-trip is billed at a rate of $300 per day, plus airfare, hotel accommodations and other travel expenses if applicable.
 Please contact me directly to discuss travel fees for destination weddings.

 Q – Do you charge tax?

 Creative Perspectives is an incorporated company and as such is required to collect both GST and PST, regardless of your payment method.